SerhiiShostak/Testing-Framework/README.md

 ## GitHub Actions
 - `Test for GitHub Actions`: workflow with choices of test mark

-For now, `rozetka` tests are not available for GitHub actions, but it still can be launched via `python -m rozetka`
+For now, `rozetka` tests are not available for GitHub actions, but it still can be launched via `pytest -m rozetka` or `pytest`